 PRIMARY ELECTION: A primary election shall be held on the second Tuesday in August in each even numbered year for the nomination of candidates of major political parties for all offices to be voted for at the succeeding general election, except candidates for president and vice president of the United States, their electors, and justices of the peace.
 17 V.S.A. § 2351

 Early and Absentee voting is always available.
 You or a family member can request early ballots in person, in writing or by telephone.
-An authorized person can request ballots for you in writing.
 Early absentee voting may take place 45 days before the election by one of the following methods:

-- Voter may take the ballots out of the clerk’s office for him or herself and return in same manner as if the ballots were received by mail.
+- Voters may take the ballots out of the clerk’s office for him or herself and return in same manner as if the ballots were received by mail.

 - Have ballot mailed to you and return it to the clerk’s office before Election Day or to polling place before 7PM on Election Day.